The Multiple Myeloma Research Foundation Inc

 Based on the MMRF's stated priorities and recent funding decisions, successful applications demonstrate:

-2. Collaborative Approach: MAC Grant recipients led multicenter networks including prestigious institutions.
+2. Collaborative Approach: MAC Grant recipients led multicentre networks including prestigious institutions.
 For example, Samir Parekh (Tisch Cancer Center at Mount Sinai) led a network including Albert Einstein Medical College, Hackensack University Medical Center, Stanford, UCSF, and Washington University.

-3. Focus on High-Impact Questions: Recent grants targeted two areas of unmet need - optimizing therapy for high-risk newly diagnosed patients and improving identification of high-risk SMM - suggesting applicants should address critical gaps in the field.
+3. Focus on High-Impact Questions: Recent grants targeted two areas of unmet need - optimising therapy for high-risk newly diagnosed patients and improving identification of high-risk SMM - suggesting applicants should address critical gaps in the field.

 4. Expertise in Data-Driven Research: The MMRF's commitment to "sharing big data to drive discovery" and providing access to omics platforms indicates strong preference for applications incorporating sophisticated analytical approaches.